-Drug Paraphernalia Charges in Florida
+Drug Paraphernalia Crimes in Florida

 Under Florida Statute Section 893.145, the term “drug paraphernalia” is defined as materials, products or equipment used to cultivate, plant, grow, manufacture, store, conceal, transport, ingest, inhale, or put into the body any controlled substance.